thomasray711/thomasray711/README.md

 ## About Me

-I have over 10 years of experience in software development using C#, ASP.NET, .NET Core, Entity Framework, SQL Server, and other Microsoft technologies.

-I also have experience building scalable Serverless computing layers, large-scale technical design, and migrating sizable legacy applications to modern technology stacks.
-Below you can see my main skills in detail:
+I'm a full-stack developer focused on .NET, with around 9 years of hands-on experience designing and developing major web and desktop applications from scratch.
+I have strong abilities in all stages of a project life cycle, including database development, front end, and back end functionality, and post-deployment maintenance.

+I've implemented many applications for both governmental and commercial industries, using modern languages and technologies such as ASP.NET (C#), Entity Framework, SQL Server, Oracle, MongoDB, JavaScript (Angular, React, jQuery), HTML5, CSS3, Bootstrap, and more.
+I also have experience working with iOS development using Xamarin.

+My skillsets:
 • C#, ASP.NET(Core, MVC, Web API), Entity Framework, Blazor
 • JavaScript, TypeScript, jQuery, Angular, React
 • HTML, CSS, Bootstrap, Material-UI, Tailwind CSS